Updated December 2023

 What's the best thing about starting a career in early childhood education (ECE)?
-To be honest, it was hard to narrow it down to just 10!
+It's hard to narrow it down to just 10!

 This is such an inspiring field.
-If you love working with kids, and have the heart of a teacher, you can find your true calling as an ECE.
+If you love working with kids and have the heart of a teacher, you can find your true calling as an early childhood educator.

 If you agree, you're definitely on the right track in pursuing this career.
-And you'll find some links at the end of the post on how to get started.
 So let's dive in!

-1. Watch children learn & thrive because of you
+1. Watch children learn & thrive under your care

 2. Early childhood development is truly fascinating